-Obstructive sleep apnoea (OSA) is a clinical condition of intermittent and recurrent collapse of the upper airways during sleep.
-It is formally defined by:
+Obstructive sleep apnoea (OSA) is a clinical condition of intermittent and recurrent apnoeic or hypopnoeic episodes secondary to collapse of the upper airways during sleep.

-The prevalence of the obstructive sleep apnoea is increasing worldwide with the growing obesity epidemic.
-Current estimates suggest 2% of women and 4% of men in Western countries are affected by the condition.
+The prevalence of the obstructive sleep apnoea is increasing worldwide, mainly due to growing obesity rates globally.
+Current estimates suggest that around 2% of women and 4% of men in Western countries are affected by the condition.

 Risk Factors

 The main risk factor associated with obstructive sleep apnoea is obesity.
-Other risk factors include male gender, middle-aged, smoking or excess alcohol, or use of sedating drugs.
+Other risk factors include male gender, smoking or excess alcohol, retrognathia or macroglossia, and the use of sedating drugs.

-In children, tonsillar and adenoid enlargement can cause partial obstruction of the upper airways, leading to obstructive sleep apnoea.
+In children, due to narrower airways, tonsillar and adenoid enlargement can cause partial obstruction of the upper airways, leading to obstructive sleep apnoea.

 Clinical Features

-Most patients are typically obese yet examination is usually otherwise unremarkable; NICE guidance recommends also enquiring about the possible presence of any symptoms of head and neck cancers during assessment.
+Most patients are typically obese yet examination is usually otherwise unremarkable.
+Ensure to assess for any clinical features that may suggest a head and neck cancer during assessment.

 Epworth Sleepiness Scale